“How Noise Affects Our Health” transcript

 In 2023, newly elected Providence Mayor Brett Smiley proposed addressing excessive noise by purchasing hand-held noise meters for Providence Police, which sounded oddly familiar to Noise Project volunteers.
 The text below is from Providence City Council member Jo-Ann Ryan’s Oct.
 2017 News & Notes blog: We asked Mayor Smiley’s office what happened to the noise … Read more

-By Kevin Hartnett (Boston Globe, Oct.
+Noise Report Cards for Boston Neighborhoods By Kevin Hartnett (Boston Globe, Oct.
 23, 2016) — Noise is an inconvenience of city living.
 Could it also hurt your health?
 Erica Walker, a doctoral student at the Harvard T.H.
 Chan School of Public Health, set out to help answer that question.
-For a year, she measured noise levels in 400 locations in Boston … Read more
+For a year, she measured noise … Read more